Q-CHOP: Quantum constrained Hamiltonian optimization: Background

 \section{Background}

 Consider a constrained combinatorial optimization problem of the form

-Here $f$ is the objective function and $C_i$ are constraints.
+Here $f$ is the objective function and $C_i$ are constraints for the decision variables $\bm x$.
 We assume without loss of generality that the all constraint functions are nonnegative, which implies that they are minimized by constraint-satisfying (feasible) bitstrings; otherwise, we can replace $C_i(\bm x)$ in Eq.~\eqref{eq:classical_problem} by $\widetilde C_i(\bm x) = C_i(\bm x)^2$.
 We discuss the treatment of inequality constraints in Section \ref{sec:inequality}.

 Under the assumption of nonnegative constraints, the optimization problem in Eq.~\eqref{eq:classical_problem} can be encoded into a system of qubits by the objective and constraint Hamiltonians